VardaIO/varda/README.md

 ## TodoList

- - [ ] a peer to peer network
+ - [ x ] a peer to peer network
  - [ ] a demo DAG network
- - [ ] make rules for adding stars to DAG network
+ - [ x ] make rules for adding stars to DAG network
  - [ ] write consensus